graham/v8heapexperiment/README.md

 ### Async promise resolution appears to be the source of the issue

-The value of `SOURCE CODE` is very important to this demonstration, so now is a good point to show when I see a runaway heap and when I do not.
+The value of `SOURCE CODE` is very important to this demonstration,

 when `SOURCE_CODE` is equal to `"export let main = () => 'hello world'";` there is no issue.